 Cats need to come and go at their convenience.
 Anyone who has played the open-then-close-then-reopen-the-door game while their cat tries to decide if she wants in or out knows this.
 The cat door is the solution.

-The neutral colors of this cat door blend well with most decor, and you can shut it on the inside and outside when you don’t want the cats going outside, like when it’s dark or stormy.
+The neutral colors of this cat door blend well with most decor, and you can shut it when you don’t want the cats going outside.

 Cozy Seating for Every Member of the Family